MeheheCedy22/unofficial-fiit-stu-thesis/lib.typ

   thesis-type: "bp1", // bp1, bp2, dp1, dp2, dp3, etc.
   paper-size: "a4",
   page-numbering-position: "center", // "book" or "center" (default: "center")
-  evidence-number: "FIIT-XXXXX-XXXXXX",
+  evidence-number: "FIIT-XXXXX-XXXXXX", // thesis ID number obtained from AIS
   title: (en: "The title of the thesis", sk: "Názov práce"),
-  author: "Placeholder for name", // "name surname" with titles in double quotes
+  author: "Placeholder for author name", // "name surname" with titles in double quotes
-  thesis-supervisor-name: "Placeholder for name", // "name surname" with titles in double quotes
+  thesis-supervisor-name: "Placeholder for thesis supervisor name", // "name surname" with titles in double quotes
-  departmental-advisor: "Placeholder for name",
+  departmental-advisor: "Placeholder for departmental advisor name", // "name surname" with titles in double quotes or `none` if you do not have additional supervisor
   study-program: (en: "Informatics", sk: "Informatika"),
   study-field: "9.2.1 Computer Science / 9.2.1 Informatika",
   workplace: "Institute of Computer ... / Ústav počítačového ...",